Buda Castle: tickets, tours, opening hours and more

 View from Buda Castle| ©Chris Yunker

-There are three different modalities of this card that allows you to enter for free or with important discounts to the main attractions of the city.
-Thus, you can choose between a card for 24, 48 or 72 hours, with a price ranging from approximately 23 € to 45 €.
+There are three different modalities of this card that allows you to enter free or with important discounts to the main attractions of the city.
+Thus, you can choose between a card for 24, 48 or 72 hours, with a price from 45 €.

 To calculate whether you should buy it, you not only have to take into account the price of each museum, but also the price of public transport (included in the card) and a free thermal bath.

-Buy the Budapest Card.
+Buy your Budapest Card

-Interior of the Buda Castle| ©damian entwistle
+Inside the Buda Castle| ©damian entwistle

-Interior of the Buda Castle| ©damian entwistle
+Inside the Buda Castle| ©damian entwistle

 The first thing to know is what you can visit in the Buda Castle, also known as the Royal Palace.
 Given its history, this castle has suffered attacks that meant the destruction of much of its structure, although it has always been rebuilt every time this happened.

-Today, the exterior of the castle is quite austere, especially when compared to the exuberance of the decorations inside and are able to make the visitor travel back in time to its heyday.
+• Today, the exterior of the castle is quite austere, especially if we compare it to the exuberance of the decorations present inside and that are able to make the visitor travel back in time to its greatest splendor.
+The first thing that stands out is its position within the city: on a hill about 300 meters high with stunning views of the Danube.

-To enter you have to go through a beautifully ornate gate dating from the early 20th century.
+The vast majority of tours and individual visitors usually enter the grounds through St. George's Square, as this is where the funicular stop that connects the hill to the Chain Bridge and, therefore, to Pest is located.
+To enter you have to go through a beautifully ornate gate dating from the early twentieth century.
 Next to it you will see a bronze statue of a bird on a pedestal, the symbol of the Kingdom of Hungary.

-Which buildings to see inside the Buda Castle
+What to see in Buda Castle

 • National Gallery: this great museum occupies no less than four of the wings into which the palace is divided.
 Here you can see the works of Hungarian artists since the Middle Ages.
 One of its most interesting rooms is the former throne room.